nushell/nushell.github.io/commands/docs/reject.md

 title: reject
 categories: |
   filters
-version: 0.76.0
+version: 0.76.1
 filters: |
-  Remove the given columns from the table.
-To remove rows, use 'drop'.
+  Remove the given columns or rows from the table.
+Opposite of `select`.
 usage: |
-  Remove the given columns from the table.
-To remove rows, use 'drop'.
+  Remove the given columns or rows from the table.
+Opposite of `select`.
 ---

 # <code>{{ $frontmatter.title }}</code> for filters